huggingface/blog/Lora-for-sequence-classification-with-Roberta-Llama-Mistral.md

     return roberta_tokenizer(examples['text'], truncation=True, max_length=MAX_LEN)
 ```

-By applying the preprocessing function to the first example of our training dataset, we can see that we have inputs ids and an attention mask:
+By applying the preprocessing function to the first example of our training dataset, we have the tokenized inputs (`input_ids`) and the attention mask:
 ```python
 roberta_preprocessing_function(data['train'][0])
 ```